-Protocol Compliant Individual Voluntary Arrangement (PCIVA)
+Protocol Compliant Individual Voluntary Arrangement (PCIVA).

 Purpose of the protocol

 1.1 The purpose of the protocol is to facilitate the efficient handling of straightforward consumer individual voluntary arrangements (IVAs) (as described below).
 The protocol recognises that the IVA supports a valid public policy objective by providing debt relief for individuals in financial distress.
 It also recognises that at the centre of this process there is a person, who needs to understand the process and the associated paperwork and the impact that the IVA will have on their lives.